A semimetallic square-octagon (fes) two-dimensional polymer with high mobility: Conclusions

-To summarize, we explored the electronic properties of the fundamental square-octagon net (\textbf{fes}) using the TB approach.
-We showed that the band structure and topological properties can be tuned by changing the relative strength of hopping parameters.
+We explored the electronic properties of the fundamental \textbf{fes} net (square-octagon net) using a TB approach.
+It was shown that the band structure and topological properties can be tuned by changing the relative strength of hopping parameters of two distinct edges.
 Furthermore, different topological states of the system (topological insulator, topological metal) can be accessed by changing the electron filling.
-Based on the TB investigations, a hypothetical atomistic 2D polymer with \textbf{fes} topology is proposed.
-By changing the number of \ch{C2} units in its linkers, the band structure can be tuned in a one-to-one correspondence to the TB results.
-Its flexibility allows to fine tune topological properties of the system via reconstruction of band structures and Berry curvature flux transfer.
+However, the SOC-induced band gaps are too small for practical use.
+Based on the TB investigations, a hypothetical atomistic 2D polymer with \textbf{fes} net is proposed.
+By varying the length of linkers (representing edges in the material implementation), the band structure can be tuned in a one-to-one correspondence to the TB results.
+We showed how the Berry curvature is reconstructed whenever a sizeable band gap is opened due to structural perturbation with a TB model extracted from ab initio band structures.
+For the configuration with stronger interaction between squares than within the squares, a semimetallic state with remarkably small effective masses can be found.
 The proposed 2D polymers serve only as representative example for implementation, as many other structures may be possible to realize.
 They give the possibility to explore properties of the \textbf{fes} net via structural modifications.
 Such a proposal is, thus, much closer to the experimental realization than the models published so far.

-M.S. acknowledges Dr.~Thomas Brumme, Dr.~Patrick M\'{e}lix and Dr.~Miroslav Polo\v{z}ij for fruitful discussions.
-Financial support by the International Max Planck Research school and by Deutsche Forschungsgemeinschaft (CRC 1415 and PP 2244) is acknowledged.
-We thank ZIH Dresden for the use of computational resources.
-N.H. and R.V. were financially supported by the Stiftung Polytechnische Gesellschaft Frankfurt and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through TRR 288 - 422213477 (project A05, B05).